matthewowen/jekyll-mapping/README.markdown

 # Jekyll Mapping

-Jekyll mapping is a plugin for Jekyll that lets you easily embed Google and OpenStreetMap maps on your content, and then easily add markers and/or KML overlays to those maps.
+Jekyll mapping is a plugin for Jekyll that takes away the pain of using Google Maps and OpenStreetMap on your site.

 ## Supported providers